19hours/sg-statutes/Acts/Companies Act.md

 (ii) a requisition for that resolution was first given to the company in accordance with section 183 and, by reason of that notice, the documents referred to in section 183(3A) in respect of the resolution were served on members of the company in accordance with section 183(3A);

-(b) the memorandum and articles of the company do not prohibit the passing of resolutions (either generally or for the purpose in question) by written means; and
+(b) the constitution of the company does not prohibit the passing of resolutions (either generally or for the purpose in question) by written means; and

+[Act 36 of 2014 wef 03/01/2016]

-(c) all conditions in the company’s memorandum and articles relating to the passing of the resolution by written means are met.
+(c) all conditions in the company’s constitution relating to the passing of the resolution by written means are met.

 [8/2003; 5/2004]

+[Act 36 of 2014 wef 03/01/2016]

 (2) Any resolution that is passed in contravention of subsection (1) shall be invalid.